mdeguzis/SteamOS-Tools/README.md

 # SteamOS-Tools
 ***
  <img src="https://github.com/ProfessorKaos64/SteamOS-Tools/raw/brewmaster/artwork/icons/alert.png"/>**Alert**:
 `jessie-backports` sources are now _removed_.
 This will be noted below and in the wiki, if you wish to add them.
 Despite apt-preferences pinning, I decided that this would be the safest route going forward.
 See [SteamOS-Tools-Repository](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki/SteamOS-Tools-Repository) for more.
 If you have trouble updating, see [Debugging SteamOS upgrade](https://github.com/ValveSoftware/SteamOS/wiki/Troubleshooting#debugging-steamos-upgrade-issues) issues.
+If you have trouble upgrading packages, run configure-repos with the repair flag.

 **After testing some changes to the unattended upgrades configuration, backports may return**